 Click Approve Leave.
 If the request’s date range doesn’t include unpaid non-working days, and the leave type is appropriate, you can click Approve & Notify Team Member.

 Assigning leave type and accounting for non-working days

 For leave requests that include unpaid, non-working days (typically weekends), select any days that the team member would normally work and set the Leave Type for the days in the requested period that the team member is taking as leave.
 The non-selected days will be left as non-working days as shown in the example below.

 Then add a comment and click Approve to notify the team member.

 Adjusting leave type

-In the below example, Arnie has jury duty, but has requested to use vacation days for this leave.
-See how Arnie’s manager adjusts the leave type for the selected days using the menu at the top of the leave type column.
+In the below example, Abby has to go to the dentist but has accidentally requested to use Vacation Leave for this.
+Abby’s manager Ed adjusts the leave type for the selected days to Sick Leave using the drop-down menu for the leave type.
 You can also adjust leave type and working hours for each individual day.